All Episodes

 Purple is the official color of the SEIU.

-It's like it's like Clinton.
+It's like Clinton.

-Have have we forgotten?
+Have we forgotten?

-Clinton used to signal Monica Lewinsky today is a good day by wearing a certain color tie.
+Clinton used to signal Monica Lewinsky, today is a good day by wearing a certain color tie.

 Remember that?

-They don't like I'm talking about government union people.
+They don't like, I'm talking about government union people.

-I'm not talking about the UAW and Teamsters, although they might be, but I'm talking about unions that uh exist in the federal government.
+I'm not talking about the UAW and Teamsters, although they might be, but I'm talking about unions that exist in the federal government.

-Uh and these are Obama's buddies.
+And these are Obama's buddies.

-But the the overall reason we've discussed is that Obama wants this, is expansive government that he controls, limiting the freedom of this I I'm getting blue in the face here, uh, saying all this over and over and over.
+But the overall reason we've discussed is that Obama wants this is expansive government that he controls, limiting the freedom of this.

-Put quite simply, Barack Obama does not like this country as it was founded, and he wants to transform it, and he has said so.
+Put quite simply, Barack Obama does not like this country as it was founded.

 Back with more after this.

-And we're back.
+Hey, we're back.

-It's L. Rushbo, talent on loan from God.
+Talent on loan from God.

-They represent more than 900,000 caregivers and hospital employees, including about a hundred and ten thousand nurses and forty thousand doctors in public, private, and nonprofit medical institutions.
+Look, the bottom line on the SEIU, the Service Employees International Union, they are, they represent more than 900,000 caregivers and hospital employees, including about 110,000 nurses and 40,000 doctors in public, private, and nonprofit medical institutions.

 He wants their dues.